Coves and cats: The best things to do in Hydra, Greece

 Leonard Cohen’s front door and Australia House

 Old photos also show Cohen playing the guitar against a tree outside Douskos tavern and swimming at Spilia.
 If you’re interested in Hydra in its 1960s heyday, A Theatre for Dreamers* by Polly Samson is an evocative read full of well-researched details.
-Or Charmian Clift’s Peel Me A Lotus*, about her time in Hydra, has recently been republished.
+Or Charmian Clift’s Peel Me A Lotus*, about her time in Hydra, was recently republished.

-Xer Elia Douskos restaurant in Hydra island Greece
+Xeir Elia Douskos restaurant in Hydra

 Douskos tavern